Leesburg, New Jersey

 Bayside State Prison is located in Leesburg.
-In 1988 the prison was renamed to "Bayside State Prison" from "Leesburg State Prison."
-Some Leesburg residents stated dissatisfaction with the renaming since it was the only widely known aspect of the Leesburg community.
+In 1988 the prison was renamed from "Leesburg State Prison," though some Leesburg residents stated dissatisfaction with the renaming since it was the only widely known aspect of the Leesburg community.

 Demographics

+Leesburg was first listed as a census designated place in the 2020 U.S. census.

+As of 2020, the population was 601.

+Education

+Students are zoned to Maurice River Township School District.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Leesburg include: